Vegan wartime champ is a side-dish inspired by Marguerite Paton's recipe that was popular during British World War 2.

 - potato masher

-- 550 g potatoes chopped into even-sized chunks
+- 550 grams potatoes chopped into even-sized small chunks

-- 500 g turnip (swede) chopped into even-sized chunks
+- 500 grams turnip (swede) chopped into even-sized small chunks

-- 4 tbsp plant milk more if necessary.
+- 4 tablespoon plant milk more if necessary.
 Optional step: heat the milk before

-- 1 tbsp plant-based margarine or vegan butter
+- 1 tablespoon plant-based margarine or vegan butter

-- 2 tbsp nutritional yeast flakes optional, or add tsp of mustard or 1 tbsp of white miso paste
+- 2 tablespoon nutritional yeast flakes optional, or add one teaspoon of mustard or one tablespoon of white miso paste

 - Cook your potatoes and swede in separate pots until soft.
 This can take anywhere between 12-15 minutes depending on how large your chunks are.
 I find that swede can take longer to become soft.